NNPDF/nnpdf/validphys2/docs/guide.md

 By default theories, fits and PDFs that are required will be downloaded automatically.
-PDFs are searched both in LHAPDF and in our custom fits.
-This can be controlled with the `--net` (no effect by default) and `--no-net` (disable all remote downloading) options.
+PDFs are searched both in LHAPDF and in our custom fits, as well as in a specific location in the server.

+The remote downloading functionality can be controlled with the `--net` (no effect by default) and `--no-net` (disable all remote downloading) options.
 Because defaults could change in the future, it is useful that scripts calling validphys specify this behaviour explicitly.

 Uploading the result
 --------------------